Tips to Help the Transition from Detergent Shampoos to Natural SHAMPOO BARS

 Shampoo Twice: If you are used to commercial shampoo and shampoo twice, you will have already noticed that the second wash produces a lot more lather.
 The first wash is mixing with the dirt and excess oil in your hair so the second wash is working on cleaner hair.
 The same is true for our shampoo bars.

-So, instead of using more shampoo with one washing, I like to rinse and repeat, again cleansing only the scalp!
+Instead of using lots of shampoo with one washing, lather, rinse and repeat, again cleansing only the scalp!
 I find that the second wash creates a better, more intense lather that rinses cleaner and leaves my hair feeling softer and shinier.

 Rinse!
 Rinse!
 Rinse!: I know I am repeating myself, but I cannot stress this enough!
 Unlike liquid or syndet bar detergent sulfate shampoos, the lather from a natural shampoo bar may not rinse out as quickly, especially in hard water.
 Make sure to rinse thoroughly.
 This is especially true if you have long hair.